GenomeDK/genomedk-docs/docs/getting-started.rst

 .. note::

-    If you don't know what iPSYCH is, or you know that you're not an iPSYCH user, skip all red boxes like the one below.
-Most users on GenomeDK are *not* iPSYCH users.
+    If you don't know what a closed zone is, or you know that you're not running in one, skip all red boxes like the one below.
+Most users on GenomeDK are *not* in a closed zone.

-.. admonition:: iPSYCH...
+.. admonition:: Closed zone...

-    For security reasons, iPSYCH users are working in a restricted environment.
+    Running in a closed zone means running in a restricted environment.
-    In some cases, this means that iPSYCH users must use special commands or follow special instructions for certain things.
+    In some cases, this means that you must use special commands or follow special instructions for certain things.
 This will be noted in red boxes like this one throughout the documentation.